techhanh/JavaScript-Code-Challenges/README.md

 09132022A - if else statement, boolean
-09132022B - 3 parameters, uses multiplication and addition to get the result 09132022A - if else statement, boolean, compares two numbers
+09132022B - 3 parameters, uses multiplication and addition to get the result 09132022A - if else statement, returns boolean, compares two numbers 09132022B - if else statement, returns boolean, use && to find two values